mDIS For Developers (ICDP internal)

 Getting into an mDIS Docker Container

-wb45 only: Enter the running Docker container (the server-side, the backend) with:
+Enter a running Docker container (the server-side, the backend) with:

-docker exec -it disapp_php_1 bash # run bash inside webserver container
+docker exec -it disapp_php_1 bash # run bash inside container

 Logfiles